What's the Best Laptop in 2026?

 It’s the best laptop for tinkerers, techies, and people who secretly miss the days of building their own PCs.

-Pros: Fully repairable, sustainable, endlessly customisable.
+Pros: Repairable, upgradeable, sustainable, and endlessly customisable.

 Cons: You might spend more time upgrading it than actually using it.

-UK Starting Price: £1,199
+UK Starting Price: Around £1,199 and up, depending on model and retailer.

-7. Samsung Galaxy Book4 Ultra
+7. Samsung Galaxy Book6 Ultra

-Cons: Massive price-tag.
+Cons: Massive price tag.
 You might start talking to your laptop more than your friends.

-8. Acer Swift Go 14
+8. Acer Aspire 14 AI

 It’s perfect for students, bargain-hunters, and anyone who thinks spending four figures on a laptop should be illegal.